Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 **OFDM PLCP Preamble:**

-– Also known as OFDM training structure
+– Also known as OFDM training structure (the "Preamble" is called "Training Field" but it work the same way).
-– consist of 10 short symbols (t1-t10) & 2 long symbols (T1-T2).
+– The Training Field (Preamble) consist of 10 **Short Symbols** (t1-t10) & 2 **Long Symbols** (T1-T2).
-– GI2 is long guard interval.
+– GI2 is **Long Guard Interval** (GI).
 – Following the PLCP preamble SIGNAL & DATA field each with GI preceding them.
-– total training length is 16μS
+– Total Training length is 16 μS
 – Short OFDM training symbol consist of 12 subcarriers.
 – Long OFDM training symbol consists of 53 subcarriers.

 **OFDM Signal Field:**

+- The Signal field going to give the rate which is the modulation and coding scheme in use
-- In OFDM transmission, SIGNAL field is 24 bits long.
+- In OFDM transmission, Signal field is 24 bits long.
 – First 4 bits (0-3) indicate the data rate (6,9,12,18,24,36,48,54).
 – Next bit (bit 4) is reserved for future use
 – Next 12 bits (bit 5-16) make up the PLCP Length field which indicate number of bytes in the PSDU.